danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-27-building-multi-platform-documentation-with-docc.md

 ## Conclusion

-I really like the DocC plugin, but it's currently not covering all my use-cases.
+I really like the DocC plugin, but it's currently not covering all my needs.
 I hope that it evolves to provide more options in the future.
 If so, I will probably adjust my lanes to use it more.

-I'd also love to combine the static sites into a single one, but since each is around ~300MB for SwiftUIKit (how is this possible), I will just publish the iOS site and have it mention how to generate documentation for the other platforms from Xcode.
+I'd also love to combine the static sites into a single one, but since each is around ~300MB for SwiftUIKit (how is this possible!?), I will publish the iOS site and have it mention how to generate documentation for the other platforms from Xcode.

-If you have the same challenges as I currently have, I hope that this post helped you out.